What is Amyotrophic Lateral Sclerosis?

 • Heavy Metals Controversy:

-Despite some cases linking heavy metals like mercury, lead, and aluminum to ALS, this connection remains controversial.
+• This connection remains controversial despite some cases linking heavy metals like mercury, lead, and aluminium to ALS.

 • Environmental Triggers and Gulf War Veterans: